jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) the applicant or consent holder:
   (b) any person who made a submission on the application or review of consent conditions:
   (c) in relation to a coastal permit for a restricted coastal activity, the Minister of Conservation.
-(1A) However, there is no right of appeal under this section against the whole or any part of a decision of a consent authority referred to in subsection (1) to the extent that the decision relates to 1 or more of the following, but no other, activities:
-  (a) a boundary activity, unless the boundary activity is a non-complying activity:
+(1A) However, there is no right of appeal under this section against the whole or any part of a decision of a consent authority referred to in subsection (1) to the extent that the decision relates to a boundary activity, unless the boundary activity is a non-complying activity.
-  (b) a subdivision, unless the subdivision is a non-complying activity:
-  (c) a residential activity as defined in section 95A(6), unless the residential activity is a non-complying activity.
 (1B) A person exercising a right of appeal under subsection (1)﻿(b) may appeal— (a) any matter that was raised in the person’s submission except any part of the submission that is struck out under section 41D; and
   (b) any matter that was not raised in the person’s submission.